realnsleo/slim-starter/README.md

 http://localhost:8080/api/movies/1
 ```

+### No composer?

+If you don't want to have composer installed in your machine, I have included a different Dockerfile that can be found in `./docker/dev/No-Composer-Dockerfile`.
+Simply copy the
+Dockerfile in that directory and replace the one in the parent directory.

+Once this is done, you can run `docker-compose up` or if you have already ran it before, simply shut down the previous services using `docker-compose down` and then run
+`docker-compose
+ up --build` and wait for the services to boot up.

 ## Deployment

 If you need a way to deploy this project for example to AWS Fargate, Kubernetes etc, let me know.